ratals/Pizza-Sales-Prediction-Model/README.md

 3. Numpy, Pandas
 4. Jupyter Notebook

+Contributing: Contributions and feedback are welcome!
+Please feel free to fork the repository, submit pull requests, or open issues for any suggestions or improvements.

+Code by : Ansh Kapoor

-Pls feel free to transform the code and you can use your own or other dataset as well ;using this code as a reference.
+..
+Please feel free to modify the code and use your own or other datasets, using this code as a reference.